 Isavuconazole is approved to treat invasive aspergillosis and invasive mucormycosis in adult populations.

 Posaconazole has approval for prophylaxis of both invasive aspergillosis and invasive candidiasis.
-Additionally, posaconazole is used to treat oropharyngeal candidiasis, typically in patient populations refractory to treatment with fluconazole and itraconazole.
+Additionally, posaconazole is used to treat oropharyngeal candidiasis, typically for patient populations refractory to treatment with fluconazole and itraconazole.

 Terbinafine has approvals as both a topical and systemic agent.
 Topical terbinafine is approved to treat tinea (pedis, cruris, and corporis).
-When administered orally, this drug is indicated in the systemic treatment of onychomycosis (tinea unguium) and tinea capitis.
+When administered orally, indications for this drug include the systemic treatment of onychomycosis (tinea unguium) and tinea capitis.
 Common off-label use of oral formulations includes the treatment of tinea (cruris, corporis, penis, and manuum) as well as lymphocutaneous and cutaneous sporotrichosis.

-The echinocandin anidulafungin is only given intravenously and has approval for the treatment of Candida infections (esophageal candidiasis, candidemia, Candida peritonitis, and intrabdominal abscesses when Candida is grown in culture or the suspected organism).
+The echinocandin anidulafungin is only given intravenously.
+It has approval for the treatment of Candida infections (esophageal candidiasis, candidemia, Candida peritonitis, and intrabdominal abscesses when Candida is grown in culture or the suspected organism).

 Caspofungin is only approved and administered intravenously.
-This agent is approved for the treatment of invasive aspergillosis in patient populations refractory to amphotericin B and itraconazole.
+This agent has approval for the treatment of invasive aspergillosis for patient populations refractory to amphotericin B and itraconazole.
 Caspofungin has also received approval in the treatment of Candida infections (candidemia, esophageal, intra-abdominal abscess, peritonitis, and empiric therapy in neutropenic patients).
 Off-label this agent is utilized as an adjunct in other severe Candida infections not listed above.